digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Incompatible Content Explanation (incompatible_content_explanation)

 This is required if DECISION_GROUND_INCOMPATIBLE_CONTENT was the decision_ground.
-This is a small text that explains why the content is considered as incompatible on that ground.
+This is a text that explains why the content is considered as incompatible on that ground.

 Limited to 2000 characters.

 ### Incompatible Content Illegal (incompatible_content_illegal)

-This is a required attribute and it must be in the form "Yes" or "No".
+This is an optional attribute and it can be in the form "Yes" or "No".
-This indicates to us that not only was the content incompatible but also illegal.
+This is a possibility to indicate that the content was not only considered incompatible but also illegal.

 ### Content Type (content_type)